futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 type Vertex = Int
 ```

+The definition should look familiar if you've already seen one for trees or lists:
-A graph is either empty or it's a function that accepts a context and a graph.
+a graph is either empty or it has a context and another graph.
-The context describes a given vertex, namely its value, label (if any) and its
+The context contains information about a given vertex, namely its value,
-adjacent edges classified as inbound or outbound.
+label (if any) and its adjacent edges classified as inbound or outbound.
 So far so good, how can we build
 an inductive graph?
 This is easier to understand with an example:

 <div class="figure centered">